 Since 2017, Chambers & Partners has included Lance in its Chambers USA: America’s Leading Lawyers for Business for Insurance Litigation.
 He is noted as a respected insurance litigator who is described by sources as a “top-notch coverage lawyer,” who praise his “depth and breadth of experience.”
 In 2015, Lance received the Anti-Defamation League’s Sidney Wilf Distinguished Leadership Award.
 He was awarded the 2014 Client Choice Award by Lexology, and was the only recipient of the award for Insurance and Reinsurance in New Jersey.
 In 2006, the New Jersey Law Journal named Lance one of the state’s “40 Under 40” worth watching for their impressive achievements.

 Best Lawyers in America®, a peer review of U.S. lawyers, has honored Lance on its Best Lawyers list in the fields of Commercial Litigation and Insurance Law since 2007.
 Thomson Reuters has included Lance on its “Super Lawyers” list for General Litigation since 2006.
-In addition, Lance was recognized on the "Super Lawyers Top 100" List in 2019, a list of those lawyers rated the most highly following Thomson Reuters' independent research and evaluation.
-See Awards and Honors Methodology.
+In addition, Lance has been recognized on the "Super Lawyers Top 100" List since 2019, a list of those lawyers rated the most highly following Thomson Reuters' independent research and evaluation.

 No aspect of this advertisement has been approved by the Supreme Court of New Jersey.